-- If you forgave an outstanding debt during the year you must file form 1099-C
+- If you forgave an outstanding debt during the year, you must submit form 1099-C

 Good recordkeeping is key to fulfilling this requirement and meeting the January 31st deadline:

-- Payments to vendors should be categorized in your books and records by vendor and not simply by category or expense line item.
+Payments to vendors should be categorized in your books and records by vendor and not merely by category or expense line item.

-- Small businesses should always request a form W9 from any vendor they do business with.
-A form W9 will tell you if the vendor is a Corporation (excluded from 1099 requirement) and what their federal tax ID number is (needed for the 1099).
+Small businesses should always request a form W9 from any vendor with whom they conduct business.
+A W9 will tell you if the vendor is a Corporation (excluded from 1099 requirement) and what their federal tax ID number is (needed for the 1099).

 - Classifying employees as a 1099 vendor when they meet the IRS definition of a W2 full-time employee.